 The Whole Chicken is the first cookbook from Carl Clarke, DJ, chef and joint founder of iconic chicken restaurant Chick’n’Sours in London.
 In this book he shares recipes for delicious, innovative dishes featuring chicken, as well as helpful techniques such as how to spatchcock or break down a whole chicken into portions, and methods such as brining, poaching, grilling and frying.
 Recipes are really varied, including Dorito-Crumbed Schnitzel, Re-imagined Chicken Kiev (with Thai-inspired flavours), and Chicken, White Miso and Truffle Pie.

-Read our full review of Simply (plus three recipes from the book).
-[COMING SOON]
+Read our full review of The Whole Chicken (plus three recipes from the book).

 Vegan Japaneasy by Tim Anderson